dulphyj/demo-crud/README.md

 ```
 Replace yourSecretKeyHere with a secure, randomly generated string.

-Dependencies
+Dependencies<br>
 This project uses the following dependencies:

-Spring Boot (Web, Data MongoDB, Security, Validation)
+Spring Boot (Web, Data MongoDB, Security, Validation)<br>
-Lombok (for reducing boilerplate code)
+Lombok (for reducing boilerplate code)<br>
-JJWT (for JWT token generation and validation)
+JJWT (for JWT token generation and validation)<br>
-Springdoc OpenAPI (for automatic generation of API documentation)
+Springdoc OpenAPI (for automatic generation of API documentation)<br>
-API Documentation
+API Documentation<br>
 Once the application is running, you can access the Swagger UI at the following URL:
 ```bash
 http://localhost:8080/api/doc/swagger-ui.html
 ```
 You can view the API documentation, try out the different endpoints, and make requests directly from the browser.

-Endpoints
-Authentication
+Endpoints<br>
+Authentication<br>
-POST /api/auth/login - Authenticate and receive a JWT token.
+POST /api/auth/login - Authenticate and receive a JWT token.<br>
-CRUD Operations for Items
+CRUD Operations for Items<br>
-GET /api/items - Get all items.
+GET /api/items - Get all items.<br>
-GET /api/items/{id} - Get an item by ID.
+GET /api/items/{id} - Get an item by ID.<br>
-POST /api/items - Create a new item.
+POST /api/items - Create a new item.<br>
-PUT /api/items/{id} - Update an existing item.
+PUT /api/items/{id} - Update an existing item.<br>
-DELETE /api/items/{id} - Delete an item by ID.
+DELETE /api/items/{id} - Delete an item by ID.<br>
-Testing
+Testing<br>
-Unit Tests
+Unit Tests<br>

-This project includes unit tests for the service and repository layers.
+This project includes unit tests for the service and repository layers.<br>
 To run the tests, use the following Maven command:
 ```bash
 mvn test

 ```
 JWT Authentication
-The API requires JWT authentication for most of the endpoints.
-You can obtain a JWT token by sending a POST request to the /api/auth/login endpoint with your credentials.
+The API requires JWT authentication for most of the endpoints.<br>
+You can obtain a JWT token by sending a POST request to the /api/auth/login endpoint with your credentials.<br>
 The token should then be included in the Authorization header for subsequent requests.

 Example:
 ```bash